calvinfornialin/CMU-15618-Final-Project/README.md

 System Constraints: Mapping tasks effectively to a multicore architecture, considering the data locality and workload balance, is already challenging; considering cache hierarchy and core interconnect bandwidth is even more difficult.

 ## Resources
+### Machine used
-Machine used: We plan to develop the scheduling approach on local machines and then run tests and benchmarks on the GHC and PSC machines.
+We plan to develop the scheduling approach on local machines and then run tests and benchmarks on the GHC and PSC machines.
+### Starting framework
-Starting framework: CADSS: We'll start implementing the computing system from scratch, building upon the modules exposed by CADSS.
+CADSS: We'll start implementing the computing system from scratch, building upon the modules exposed by CADSS.
+### Reference paper
-Reference paper: Nader Khammassi, Jean-Christophe Le Lann, "Design and Implementation of a Cache Hierarchy-Aware Task Scheduling for Parallel Loops on Multicore Architectures".
+Nader Khammassi, Jean-Christophe Le Lann, "Design and Implementation of a Cache Hierarchy-Aware Task Scheduling for Parallel Loops on Multicore Architectures".

 ## Goals and Deliverables
+### Plan to Achieve
-Plan to Achieve: Implement a cache hierarchy-aware task scheduler that considers cache hierarchy for task execution.
-Demonstrate improved cache hit rates and reduced execution times for selected compute-intensive applications compared to several standard schedulers.
+- Implement a cache hierarchy-aware task scheduler that considers cache hierarchy for task execution.
+- Demonstrate improved cache hit rates and reduced execution times for selected compute-intensive applications compared to several standard schedulers like static, dynamic scheduler, and task-stealing and achieve at least 10% of improvement.
+- Gain performance improvement on several simple and common cases.
+### Hope to Achieve
-Hope to Achieve: If ahead of schedule, we’d like to explore factors beside cache hierarchy that might also affect task scheduling performance metrics and include that in our scheduler.
+- If ahead of schedule, we’d like to explore factors beside cache hierarchy that might also affect task scheduling performance metrics and include that in our scheduler.
+- If ahead of schedule, we’d like to explore how to improve the task scheduling performance metrics of our scheduler on more test cases and situations.
+- If ahead of schedule, we’d like to extend the scheduler to dynamically adapt task distribution on-the-fly based on real-time cache usage and observed behavior.

 ### Demo
 An interactive demonstration showcasing the performance improvements in task execution times and cache utilization compared to non-optimized scheduling.
 Speedup graphs and cache hit/miss statistics will be presented.

 ### Analysis Goals
+There are several variables that we want to know how they can impact the performance of task scheduling:
-Understand how task granularity influences task performance metrics.
+- Understand how task granularity influences task performance metrics.
-Understand how different cache hierarchy levels influence task scheduling performance metrics and to identify the optimal task granularity for maximizing cache utilization.
+- Understand how different cache hierarchy levels influence task scheduling performance metrics and to identify the optimal task granularity for maximizing cache utilization.
-Understand how CPU core number influences task scheduling performance metrics and to identify the optimal task granularity for maximizing cache utilization.
+- Understand how CPU core number influences task scheduling performance metrics and to identify the optimal task granularity for maximizing cache utilization.

 ## Platform Choice
-We will be doing most of our development and testing locally and on the GHC machines.
-For the scalability study, we will be using PSC machine.
+- We will be doing most of our development and testing locally and on the GHC machines.
+As for the scalability study, we will be using PSC machine.
+Using these systems will ensure that our proposed solutions can adapt to various different cache hierarchies and scale to different numbers of processors.
+- We will be using CADSS as out starting code base to simulate each component in the computer system.
+- We will use C++ as our developing language.

 ## Schedule
 Week 1: Study CADSS’s basic modules code and how the simulation platform functions.